At Rush, your child will receive expert care for medulloblastoma — a rare, malignant brain tumor most common in children and young adults under 25.

-Medulloblastoma is a rare, malignant brain tumor.
-It is most common in children and young adults under age 25.
-It is a fast-growing tumor and can metastasize (spread) to other parts of the brain and spine.
+Medulloblastoma is a rare, malignant brain tumor that is most common in children and young adults under age 25.

-Medulloblastomas cause swelling in the brain, which can lead to the following brain tumor symptoms:
+Medulloblastomas cause swelling in the brain, which can lead to the following brain tumor symptoms you might notice in your child:

 - Vomiting, especially in the morning